andrewaddo/awsbaseline/content/security/IAM/_index.md

 * **Multi-factor authentication (MFA)**: You can add two-factor authentication to your account and to individual users for extra security.
 With MFA you or your users must provide not only a password or access key to work with your account, but also a code from a specially configured device.

-This [documentation] (https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html#intro-video) will provide you the comprehensive list of features and benefits of IAM
+There are more benefits to using IAM and you can find them in this [documentation] (https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html#intro-video).

 ## Best Practices for AWS IAM Setup

+It is important to ensure that your environment is secure and only the right users have the right access.

-These are the list of setup configurations that you must have to ensure a secure environment
+These are some of the list of setup configurations that you must have to ensure a secure environment

 **Root Account Protection**